Tiefkuehlpizze/OABXDecrypt/README.md

 Please note, that OAndbackupX uses a property file to save how the file has been encrypted.
 If you want to decrypt your backups, you also need to modify the corresponding `.properties` file.

 ## Why?
 People in the OandbackupX Telegram channel kept asking, how to decrypt their backups.
 Since I implemented OABX's encryption and the logic is still the same and the code is reusable on a computer, I just created this wrapper.
+This is also meant as educational project how to setup and use crypto libraries.
 It evolved a bit since it's a small tool, but generally does the same as the NeoBackup's [CryptoUtils.kt](https://github.com/NeoApplications/Neo-Backup/blob/main/app/src/main/java/com/machiav3lli/backup/utils/CryptoUtils.kt) - and it's still written in Java.
 It'll work as long as OBAX/Neo Backup does not change the encryption logic or algorithm or implements something proper like pgp.
 Your backups are secure.
 AES is strong and the weakpoint is your password.